vanderbilt-redcap/survey_queue_field_validation_api_v0.1/README.md

 Turns on survey queue information and input field validation endpoints for the REDCap API.

 ## Usage
-To enable this extension to the REDCap API, module must be enabled on the Control Center of REDCap.

-Additionally, this module must be enabled on each project before it can be used there.
+This module must be enabled on each project before the `surveyqueue` endpoint can be used for that project.
+This module must be enabled at the system level before using the `fieldvalidation` endpoint.

 Calls to this API are almost identical to the REDCap API, with the following changes.
-1. URL must include the following GET parameters: prefix=[this_module_prefix], type=module, NOAUTH, page=[surveyqueue|fieldvalidation], pid=[project_id]
+1. URL must include the following GET parameters: prefix=[this_module_prefix], type=module, NOAUTH, page=[surveyqueue|fieldvalidation]
+2. When using the `surveyqueue` endpoint, an additional `pid` get parameter must be provided pid=[project_id].

 The module prefix is the name of the folder that contains the module without the version number.
 If you install the module in `redcap/modules/survey_queue_field_validation_api_v0.1` then the module prefix will be `survey_queue_field_validation_api`.